substratusai/runbooks/docs/design.md

 spec:
   image:
     upload: {} # This is how the plugin signals it wants to upload a directory for building.
-  model: falcon-7b # Mounts the model.
+  model: # Mounts the model.
 Plugin auto-populated this by finding the corresponding `model.yaml` file.
-  resources: {...} # Plugin auto-populated this by finding the corresponding `model.yaml` file.
+    name: falcon-7b
+  resources: {...}
 status:
   uploadUrl: https://some-signed-url... # Controller populated this.
   token: aklsdjfkasdljfs # Reported by the controller.